lozlette/city-spot/README.md

 Currently, the only way to add new Cities is via our seeds file, so an admin account to add the cities will be a useful feature to add in the future.

-User messaging & friend requests.
-To follow the conventions of a social media platform, and for users to engage with each other to have a sense of community.
+To follow the conventions of a social media platform, and for users to engage with each other to have a sense of community, it will be great to implement user messaging & friend requests features.

--continent page with search bar
--weather icons on city page separate event and restaurant pages
+A search bar for the Continent and City pages to improve user navigation.